Our knowledge of orthopaedics. Your best health.

 Hallux Rigidus (Stiff Big Toe)

-The big toe is made up of two joints.
+The big toe is made up of two joints past the level at which the toe takes off from the foot.
 The largest of the two is the metatarsophalangeal joint (MTP), where the first long bone of the foot (metatarsal) meets the first bone of the toe (phalanx).
-Its function is to bend and grip the ground and to accommodate foot flexibility when walking.
+One function of this joint is to bend and grip the ground and to accommodate foot flexibility when walking.

-In the MTP joint, as in any joint, the ends of the bones are covered by smooth articular cartilage.
+In the MTP joint, as in any joint, the ends of the bones are normally covered by smooth articular cartilage.
 If this cartilage is damaged, the bone ends can rub together.
-A bone spur (osteophyte), or overgrowth, may then develop on the top of the bone at the base of the big toe.
-This overgrowth can prevent the toe from bending as much as it needs to when we walk.
+A bone spur, or overgrowth, may then develop on the top of the bone at the base of the big toe.
+This overgrowth can prevent the toe from bending as much as it needs to when we walk and can cause pain.

 In later stages, all the cartilage is worn away, leaving bone-on-bone arthritis within the joint.

-- Hallux rigidus may be the result of simple wear and tear or a past traumatic injury to the big toe that has led to damage of the articular cartilage over time.
+• Hallux rigidus may be the result of simple wear and tear or repeated traumatic injuries to the big toe that led to damage of the articular cartilage over time.

 Symptoms of hallux rigidus can vary and may include one or more of the following:

-- Pain in the big toe joint during walking or other activities.
+• Pain in the big toe joint during walking or other activities.
 This pain usually occurs on the top of the joint, but it can also be deep inside the joint.
+You will notice difficulty pushing off, specifically during walking, or you may have pain over the top of your foot.

-- Stiffness in the big toe and an inability to bend it up or down.
+• Stiffness in the big toe and an inability to bend it up or down as well.

-If you have difficulty bending your toe up and down or find that you are walking on the outside of your foot because of pain in the big toe, it's important to see your doctor to make a diagnosis.
+If you have difficulty bending your toe up and down or find that you are walking on the outside of your foot because of pain in the big toe, it's important to see your doctor and get a diagnosis.

 Physical Examination